mikesol/purescript-bolson/README.md

 - connecting objects to other objects.

 There is very little variation in how these things can be implemented, but there are all sorts of ways to get them wrong.
 In `purescript-deku`, `purescript-wags`, and `purescript-rito`, while each platform has its own flair, their cores are all implemented using this library.

+## Why Bolson?

+Bolson is short for "Bifunctorial Optics for Lawvere Sets with Orthogonal N-Tuples."
+Completely coincidentally, it also happens to be the name of the builder from Zelda: Breath of the Wild.